leynos/concordat-vale/docs/users-guide.md

   entry point is available locally.
 - `stilyagi zip` should be invoked from the repository root to create a distributable ZIP that contains `.vale.ini` plus the full `styles/` tree.
+- When present, `stilyagi.toml` at the repository root is copied into the archive.
+It documents the install-time defaults (style name, vocabulary, and alert level) that consumer repositories should pick up automatically.

 ### Default workflow